 Billing or Shipping Issues

 Closely related to the expiration claim is the billing issue claim.
-You over drafted, your payment didn’t process, your payment processed but your shipment it delayed pending verification, etc., etc. These can be exceptionally dangerous if you do a lot of business online and don’t look closely at what is supposedly being billed for, click without thinking, and start typing in information.
-Fake Amazon and eBay pages linked to from a vague email has taken in many, many people.
+You over-drafted, your payment didn’t process, your payment processed but your shipment it delayed pending verification, etc., etc. These can be exceptionally dangerous if you do a lot of business online and don’t look closely at what is supposedly being billed for, click without thinking, and start typing in information.
+Fake Amazon and eBay pages linked to from a vague email have taken in many, many people.

 Overdraft notices, mortgage foreclosure warnings, and all sorts of other warnings from banks and financial institutions remain popular methods of phishing.
 Low-effort emails won’t even bother to name a bank or give specifics, while a targeted effort may match your bank emails exactly and include highly personal information culled from other sources.